Eng-Guan-Jie/Singto/README.md

 the group's availability and suggests suitable dates and times for the organizer to review and confirm.

-## Problem
+## Problem Statement

-Group scheduling through chat platforms such as LINE or Messenger can become time-consuming when participants have different schedules.
-Availability information may be scattered across conversations, responses may be delayed or missed, and organizers may need to repeatedly ask participants for their availability.

-Singto aims to reduce repetitive communication and manual comparison by centralizing availability information and helping groups identify suitable dates more efficiently.
+Groups currently rely on chat-based communication such as LINE or Messenger to coordinate appointments.
+The organizer often needs to manually collect and compare each participant's availability.
+Responses may arrive at different times or be missed, causing repeated discussions, follow-ups, and scattered scheduling information.

+## Target Users

+- Friends and social groups
+- Classmates and university students
+- Coworkers
+- Family members
+- Community or activity groups

+The system supports two main roles:

+- **Organizer** — creates the appointment, shares the scheduling link, reviews suggested dates, and confirms the appointment.
+- **Participant** — accesses the shared link and submits availability.

 ## Core Workflow